Potter: Inoue Haruo

 In a nutshell, Bunten and Teiten were official, state-controlled, juried art exhibitions.
 Nitten replaced them after the war.
 The meaning of these official exhibition societies for the world of Japanese arts was pretty comparable to the French Salon in the second half of the nineteenth century.
 The conservative Salon was the institution most hated by the French impressionists – their works were regularly rejected by the jury.
 And without a representation by the Salon, an artist had hardly any chance to sell anything to private collectors.

 After the end of the Pacific war the attribute Imperial was no longer trendy.
-Everything was reorganized and renamed.
+Everything was reorganised and renamed.
 In 1946 the Imperial Art Academy became The Japan Fine Arts Exhibition, abbreviated as Nitten.
-The Nitten developed into a larger organization that features multiple departments.
+The Nitten developed into a larger organisation that features multiple departments.
 Today the Nitten has five art faculties, Japanese Style Painting, Western Style Painting, Sculpture, Craft as Art and Calligraphy.

 Kyo yaki or Kyo ware refers to a style of ceramics that spread from the Higashiyama area in Kyoto during the early Edo period of the Tokugawa rule (henceforth this family line continually ruled Japan for more than 250 years).
 It was around this time that the art of Chanoyu or the Tea ceremony became popular and widespread in Japan.
 By contrast, the pottery produced along Gojo-zaka, a street leading to Kiyomizu Temple, was called Kiyomizu yaki.
 Nowadays all pottery produced in Kyoto is commonly referred to as Kyo or Kiyomizu ware.